Prataparudra Deva

-Military Conflicts on All Fronts and Decline of Imperial Odisha
+Military Conflicts on All Fronts

 Prataparudra Deva's life was heavily occupied in dealing with continuous military threats by his neighboring rulers on multiple fronts.

-First War with Hussain Shahi Dynasty of Bengal (1497-1500 A.D)
+First War with Hussain Shahi Dynasty of Bengal (1497-1500 CE)

 On the death of Purushottam Deva, Prataparudra Deva was immediately engulfed with the defensive measures for his empire from the consistently invading parties of Gauda or Bengal sultan Alauddin Hussain Shah.
 The Bhakti Bhagavata Maha Kavyam states that he was only 17 years old when he faced this challenge and finally drove the invaders out of his northern borders.
 He reinforced the northern frontiers with more military deployment though minor skirmishes continued.

-Southern Expedition and brief occupation of Vijayanagar (1500-1508 A.D)
+Southern Expedition and brief occupation of Vijayanagar (1500-1508 CE)

 After being able to halt the invasions from Bengal, Prataparudra Deva marches south to recover and capture territories from Vijayanagar Kingdom.
 For a brief time he was able to capture Vijayanagara or Vidyanagar fort.
 Anantavarman copper plates of Prataparudra Deva states that he reached the banks of river Krishna on 4 November 1500 AD.

 First conflict with Vijayanagar

-The Saluva dynasty ruler Immadi Narasimha Raya was ruling Vijayanagar when Prataparudra Deva sets out for his southern expedition.
-His influential commander Tuluva Narasa Nayaka tried to recover Kondavidu and Udayagiri forts from the Prataparudra Deva in a military contest with the Gajapati.
+The Saluva dynasty Emperor Immadi Narasimha Raya was ruling Vijayanagara when Prataparudra Deva sets out for his southern expedition.
+His influential general Tuluva Narasa Nayaka tried to recover Kondavidu and Udayagiri forts from the Prataparudra Deva in a military contest with the Gajapati.
 Prataparudra Deva's Anantakarma grant declares that he was able to capture the Krishna river basin with the use of force.
 The Odia army was unable to make any advance into Vijayanagara territory beyond their stronghold of Udayagiri region.
-The Odia army though managed to march to the tip of the Sethu Bandha or Adam's bridge in the south.
+The Odia army though managed to march to the tip of the Sethu Bandha or Ram Setu in the south.

 Second conflict with Vijayanagar

-According to the Rajavrolu plates of Prataparudra Deva and Madala Panji records, the Gajapati was camping on the river Ponnaiyar river banks and was successful in occupying parts of Vijayanagar for a brief time from Viranarasimha Raya after driving out the inmates of the fortified city there.
-However, the king had to suddenly return to Odisha as a severe famine ensued in his own kingdom in the year 1507-1508 A.D.
+According to the Rajavrolu plates of Prataparudra Deva and Madala Panji records, the Gajapati was camping on the river Ponnaiyar river banks and was successful in occupying parts of Vijayanagara for a brief time from Viranarasimha Raya after driving out the inmates of the fortified city there.
+However, the Gajapati had to suddenly return to Odisha as a severe famine ensued in his own realm in the year 1507-1508 CE.

-Second War with Hussain Shahi Dynasty of Bengal (1509 A.D)

-The Sultan of Bengal Alauddin Hussain Shah sent his commander Ismail Ghazi with an invasion force to attack Odisha when the Gajapati was and most of his army was on the expedition of southern India.
-The Upada grant and Velicherla plates of Prataparudra Deva state the invasive intentions of the Bengal sultan displayed continuously by trying to violate the frontier positions.